Last Updated on February 16, 2023

-Here you can visit the ancient and beautiful Lavaux vineyards, a spectacular UNESCO World Cultural Heritage site where the vines tumble down to the lakeside.
-But one of the best experiences you’ll find here is a day trip on one of Switzerland’s Belle Epoque lake steamers.
-It’s an experience you’ll find nowhere else, which is why the Lavaux and the lake and its steamers are among the the best places to visit in Europe.
+Here you can visit the ancient and beautiful Lavaux vineyards.
+They’re a spectacular UNESCO World Cultural Heritage site where the vines tumble down to the lakeside.
+A great experience to be had here is a day trip on one of Switzerland’s Belle Epoque lake steamers.
+It’s an experience you’ll find nowhere else, which is why the Lavaux, the lake and its steamers are among the the best places to visit in Europe.

-The real attraction of the ride is the opportunity to visit the haute–lac, the upper part of the lake between Lausanne and Montreux, the latter home to the world-renowned Jazz Festival of the same name held every July.
+The real attraction of the ride is the visit to the haute–lac, the upper part of the lake between Lausanne and Montreux.
+Montreux is home to the world-renowned Jazz Festival of the same name held every July.

 A Fascinating European City: Belfast, Northern Ireland

 Most tourists ignored Belfast until the great Titanic Museum opened there several years back.
 Since then the spectacular museum has drawn millions of tourists.
-What they’ve found is a fascinating city that’s an intriguing mix of the old and new, one of the fascinating places to visit in Europe.
+What these visitors have found is a fascinating city that’s an intriguing mix of the old and new.
+It’s one of the most fascinating places to visit in Europe.

-Spend a day (or, better, two) and visit historic St. George’s Market (open Fridays only), stately Queen’s University, and beautiful Belfast Cathedral, with its 130-foot stainless steel spire protruding through a glass platform above the altar.
+Spend a day (or, better, two) and visit historic St. George’s Market (open Fridays only), stately Queen’s University, and beautiful Belfast Cathedral The cathedral has a 130-foot stainless steel spire that prorudes through a glass platform above the altar.
 And take a Black Taxi tour of the city to get an insider’s look, especially of the old Catholic and Protestant neighborhoods.

 Visit the Crown Liquor Saloon, one of the more fine old pubs in Belfast.
-Grab a bite at the Dark Horse, a sandwich and coffee house that appears unassuming from the outside but inside everything is an antique, right down to the loo (although the plumbing is modern).
+Also grab a bite at the Dark Horse, a sandwich and coffee house that appears unassuming from the outside.
+But go inside and you’ll find everything is an antique, right down to the loo (although the plumbing is modern).

 One of the Most Beautiful Places to Visit in Europe: Hallstatt, Austria

-A wonderful place to visit in Austria is Hallstatt, in the Salzkammergut Region, which is considered the most beautiful lakeside village in the country.
+A wonderful place to visit in Austria is Hallstatt, in the Salzkammergut Region.
+It is the most beautiful lakeside village in the country.
 A 1½-hour drive east of Salzburg, it’s a region of beautiful meadows and mountains, best known to Americans for the opening scenes in the “Sound of Music.”

 Hallstatt almost looks like something out of a fairytale, one of the reasons it’s one of the best places to visit in Europe.
 Visit and you’ll find other reasons, as well.
 In fact, when you first see it, you almost want just to stand and stare.
 It’s one of the most charming little places in Europe, which almost seems stuck in time.
 The lack of autos – all non-residents must park outside of town – only adds to its allure.

 But don’t visit Hallstatt on a day tour or you’ll never fully appreciate it.
+During the days in high season it’s filled with an obscene number of tourists, which ruin the experience.
 Spend at least one overnight here since it’s before the buses arrive in the late morning and after they leave in the afternoon, that the town is most charming.